frederick-vs-ja/Quuxplusone-blog/_posts/2022-12-08-polyomino-snakes.md

 ![Sam's heart-shaped ouroboros](/blog/images/2022-12-08-sams-heart-polycube.jpg)

-A minor tweak gives a 24-cube ouroboros with a "corner-type pseudo-tunnel."
+A minor tweak gives a 24-cube ouroboros with a "corner-type pseudo-tunnel"; this can be reduced to a 22-cube ouroboros (see [my followup post](/blog/2022/12/11/lego-polycube-snakes/)).

 ## One-sided versus free polyominoes